opentensor/developer-docs/docs/subnets/commit-reveal.md

 The commit reveal feature changes the way the subnet validator weights are recorded to the chain.
 Rather than submitting weights openly to the chain that can be seen by anyone on the next block, subnet validators will upload an encrypted hash of their weights.
 This encrypted hash will be automatically decrypted after a set number of blocks.

 The delay in revealing the weights is a parameter that can be set by the subnet owners.
 The delay is expressed in integer number of blocks.
 The optimal delay will be different for different subnets and depends mostly on the rate of turnover in the subnet miners.

-A subnet owner can use the `commit_reveal_weights_interval` subnet hyperparameter to adjust this delay.
+### New subnet hyperparameters

-In addition, a subnet owner can turn this commit reveal feature on by setting the `commit_reveal_weights_enabled` hyperparameter to `True`.
+This feature is meant to be used by a subnet owner.
+To activate this feature, a subnet owner should set the `commit_reveal_weights_enabled` hyperparameter to `True`.

+In addition, the subnet owner should use the `commit_reveal_weights_interval` subnet hyperparameter to set the delay before revealing the weights.

 For subnets that are very stable and have durable subnet miners who change ranks rarely, a longer delay interval would likely be more effective.
 For subnets with more frequent subnet miner registrations and deregistrations, a shorter interval could be effective as copiers will not be able to independently score new miners.